seaside1/jrule/README.md

     }
 ```

-Use case: Invoke a Doorbell, but only allow the rule to be invoke once every 20 seconds:
+Use case: Invoke a Doorbell, but only allow the rule to be invoke once every 20 seconds.
+This is done by aquiring a lock getTimedLock("MyLockTestRule1", 20).

 ```java
     @JRuleName("MyLockTestRule1")